Gallipoli (miniseries): Production

 The series is adapted from the best-selling book Gallipoli by Les Carlyon.

 Gallipoli was produced by Endemol Australia and was shot over a three-month period commencing on 17 March 2014.
 Cast members undertook some military training in Melbourne before filming began.
 Filming took place in Melbourne and surrounding areas, including Bacchus Marsh and Werribee.
 The 25 April 1915 landing was recreated on the Mornington Peninsula.

 John Edwards and Robert Connolly were the producers; the Nine Network's co-heads of drama, Jo Rooney and Andy Ryan, along with Endemol Australia CEO Janeen Faithfull were the executive producers.
 The series was directed by Glendyn Ivin, and the scriptwriter was Christopher Lee.
 The production employed around 750 local people and was expected to generate an estimated $14.6 million in production expenditure, with Film Victoria providing significant financing for the project through its Production Incentive Attraction Fund (PIAF).

 Gallipoli is distributed internationally by Endemol Worldwide Distribution.

 Release

 The series premiered on 9 February 2015 on the Nine Network, and concluded four weeks later.
 All seven episodes of Gallipoli were made available on the streaming service Stan during the television premiere, as part of a promotion deal.

 Reception

 The series was a ratings disaster, described by David Gyngell, head of Nine Entertainment at the time, as the network's "biggest disappointment".
 Despite being launched as a flagship program for the network in 2015, Gallipoli lost half of its audience between the first and second episodes, down from 1.1 million to 580,000.
 In response, the network reduced the series' schedule from seven weeks' broadcast to five weeks, with episodes 4 & 5 and 6 & 7 airing back-to-back.
 Ratings continued to fall.

+It currently has a 7.9/10 rating on IMDb.